 GLOSSARY OF TERMS

-Previously used name (as employed by Margo Duggan) for Pohnpei island, Federated States of Micronesia
+Trust Territory-era name (as used by Dr. Kiste in captioning) for Pohnpei island, Federated States of Micronesia.

-Previously used name (as employed by Margo Duggan) for Chuuk island, Federated States of Micronesia
+Trust Territory-era name (as used by Dr. Kiste in captioning) for Chuuk island, Federated States of Micronesia.

 A.k.a. the Trust Territory or TTPI.
 Following World War II, the islands of Micronesia became a United States administered United Nations strategic trusteeship.
 The TTPI was initially divided into six districts: the Marshall Islands, Ponape (a.k.a.
 Pohnpei), Truk (a.k.a.
 Chuuk), the Mariana Islands, Yap and Palau, with the later addition of Kosrae.
 Beginning in the 1970s, the various Trust districts began voting to end the trustee relationship with the US.
 The UN officially dissolved the Trust Territory in 1990.
 Palau, the last of the Trust Territory districts, voted to end its trustee status in 1994.